Having your hearing tested every year is essential to your hearing health and overall well-being.

 As you age, your hearing will begin to decline in each ear, but your brain will work to compensate for that loss.
 That can make you feel physically and mentally fatigued at the end of the day.
 Determining if you have hearing loss will also help protect you from dementia , Alzheimer’s and depression.

-Scheduling a hearing evaluation at Audio Help Hearing Centers is the first step toward determining whether you require hearing aids or need your current devices adjusted.
+Scheduling a hearing test at Audio Help Hearing Centers is the first step toward determining whether you require hearing aids or need your current devices adjusted.

-You can expect to find a devoted staff who are dedicated to addressing your needs when you make an appointment with one of our audiologists for a hearing test.
+You can expect to find a devoted staff who are dedicated to addressing your needs when you make a hearing test appointment with one of our audiologists for a hearing test.
 Most insurance companies cover an annual hearing exam.

 What to Expect During Your Hearing Test